-We have previously demonstrated the utility of combined genic enrichment and a sliding window mapping-by-sequencing analysis using synteny, or mapping-by-synteny, to map an early flowering mutant earliness per se (Eps-3Am) in the monocot species Triticum monococcum (Gardiner et al., 2014; a ro ski et al., 2014).
-In this previous investigation a shotgun analysis of the wheat genome (Brenchley et al., 2012) was used to develop the 110MB NimbleGen SeqCap EZ gene capture probe set.
+We have previously demonstrated the utility of combined genic enrichment and a sliding window mapping-by-sequencing analysis using synteny, or mappingby-synteny, to map an early flowering mutant earliness per se (Eps-3A^m) in the monocot species Triticum monococcum (Gardiner et al., 2014; Gawronski et al., 2014).
+In this previous investigation a shotgun analysis of the wheat genome (Brenchley et al., 2012) was used to develop the 110 MB NimbleGen SegCap EZ gene capture probe set.
 The long-range order of the short assemblies was approximated using synteny between wheat and Brachypodium, that diverged from wheat ~35-40 million years ago (Bossolini et al., 2007).
-This allowed the construction of 7 wheat pseudo-chromosome sequences, collapsed from the 21 chromosome sequences, which could be used as a reference genome for a sliding window mappingby-sequencing analysis.
-Therefore these collapsed 7 pseudo-chromosomes each represent 3 subgenomes of wheat similarly to our 110MB capture space, where each probe targets 3 homoeologous gene copies due to high similarity between them.
-Here the pseudo-chromosomes are used as a reference sequence to maximize mapping by eliminating the problems of non-uniquely mapping reads between the wheat sub-genomes since reads for all three genomes map to one representative chromosome.
-These pseudo-chromosomes also allow us to demonstrate that our bespoke mapping-bysequencing pipeline and algorithm can be applied to poorly defined polyploidy genomes where chromosomes are incomplete and sub-genome assemblies are collapsed, using a comparison to the results gained with the POPSEQ wheat chromosomal pseudomolecules as a validation.
-The final challenge for sliding window mapping-by-sequencing in collapsed wheat pseudochromosomes, combined with sequence capture, is the application to a polyploid genome.
-Due to high similarity between the sub-genomes in polyploid wheat, allocation of short sequencing reads to a specific sub-genome can be problematic.
+This allowed the construction of seven wheat pseudo-chromosome sequences, collapsed from the 21 chromosome sequences, which could be used as a reference genome for a sliding window mapping-bysequencing analysis.
+Therefore these collapsed seven pseudo-chromosomes each represent three sub-genomes of wheat similarly to our 110 MB capture space, where each probe targets three homoeologous gene copies due to high similarity between them.
+Here the pseudo-chromosomes are used as a reference sequence to maximize mapping by eliminating the problems of non-uniquely mapping reads between the wheat sub-genomes as reads for all three genomes map to one representative chromosome.
+These pseudo-chromosomes also allow us to demonstrate that our bespoke mapping-by-sequencing pipeline and algorithm can be applied to poorly defined polyploidy genomes in which chromosomes are incomplete and sub-genome assemblies are collapsed, using a comparison with the results gained with the POPSEQ wheat chromosomal pseudomolecules as a validation.

+The final challenge for sliding window mapping-by-sequencing in collapsed wheat pseudo-chromosomes, combined with sequence capture, is the application to a polyploid genome.
+Due to high similarity between the subgenomes in polyploid wheat, allocation of short sequencing reads to a specific sub-genome can be problematic.
 Furthermore, using the collapsed pseudo-chromosomes as a mapping reference, homozygous homoeologous SNP alleles are seen in only approximately a third of sequencing reads and are therefore more difficult to identify.
-We previously developed a mapping-bysequencing pipeline and algorithm that prioritized adaptability to polyploid plant species and hypothesized that, with minor adjustments; this method would be easily adaptable to polyploid species (Gardiner et al., 2014).
+We previously developed a mapping-by-sequencing pipeline and algorithm that prioritized adaptability to polyploid plant species and hypothesized that, with minor adjustments; this method would be easily adaptable to polyploid species (Gardiner et al., 2014).

 Here, we refine and develop combined genic enrichment and sliding window mapping-by-synteny analysis to map the Yr6 locus that is associated with yellow rust resistance in hexaploid wheat.
-The Yr6 locus is reportedly found on wheat chromosome 7B (Li et al., 2009c).
-We use the 110MB NimbleGen SeqCap EZ gene capture probe set for gene enrichment and develop two timely versions of our wheat pseudo-chromosome reference sequence for mapping.
+The Yr6 locus is reportedly found on wheat chromosome 7B (Li et al., 2009b).
+We use the 110 MB NimbleGen SegCap EZ gene capture probe set for gene enrichment and develop two timely versions of our wheat pseudo-chromosome reference sequence for mapping.
 The first pseudo-genome, of the two that are detailed here, advances our previously published pseudo-genome (Gardiner et al., 2014) and is organized based on the MIPS Genome Zipper markers plus synteny between wheat and Brachypodium.
-The second pseudo-genome is based on POPSEQ generated markers and derived chromosomal pseudomolecules (Chapman et al., 2015).
-These pseudo-chromosome sequences will become valuable resources for mapping-by-sequencing analyses and the comparison between the two enables a unique analysis of current wheat genome marker resources.
+The second pseudo-genome is based on POPSEQ-generated markers and derived chromosomal pseudomolecules (Chapman et al., 2015).
+These pseudochromosome sequences will become valuable resources for mapping-by-sequencing analyses and the comparison between the two enables a unique analysis of current wheat genome marker resources.
 The additional mapping analysis using the POPSEQ wheat chromosomal pseudomolecules directly, allows methodology validation for the pseudo-chromosome sequences.